-- Leadership development and an opportunity to work in a group for a common purpose Exposure to new experiences, and a chance to share one's interests and talents with - there is the transformation of transfor - Opportunities to engage in wellness and fitness activities, as well as recreational sports - An understanding of the value of community involvement and service to others - · A sense of self and a voice in determining their future
+- · Leadership development and an opportunity to work in a group for a common purpose - Exposure to new experiences, and a chance to share one's interests and talents with others - · Experiences that build a connection to campus and a respect for diversity - · Opportunities to engage in wellness and fitness activities, as well as recreational sports - An understanding of the value of community involvement and service to others - A sense of self and a voice in determining their future

 Students are encouraged to take advantage of the many leadership opportunities, social activities and community service involvement offered at MCC.
 The college believes the rewards of meaningful relationships, development of skills gained through participation as a student leader and the many benefits to community service are an important part of the collegiate experience.
-For complete information about the Student Life opportunities at MCC, visit www.mccnh.edu/ student-life
+For complete information about the Student Life opportunities at MCC, visit www.mccnh.edu/student-life